-The headers for email messages include a Content Type header to show the MIME type of the email and of any attachments.
-The content type or MIME type tells the computer the types of media the message contains.
-Certain kinds of content embedded in email can be a security threat to your network.
-Other kinds of content can decrease the productivity of your users.
+To show the MIME type for an email message, and for any attachments, the headers for email messages include a Content Type header.
+The content type, or MIME type, indicates to the computer the types of media the message contains.
+Certain types of content embedded in email can be a security threat to your network.
+Other types of content can decrease the productivity of your users.

-You can enable the POP3-proxy to automatically detect the content type of an email message and any attachments.
-If you do not enable this option, the POP3-proxy uses the value stated in the email header, which clients sometimes set incorrectly.
-Because hackers often try to disguise executable files as other content types, we recommend that you enable content type auto detection to make your installation more secure.
+You can enable the POP3-proxy to automatically detect the content type of an email message and any attachments to the message.
+If you do not enable this option, the POP3-proxy uses the value stated in the email header for the content type, which clients sometimes set incorrectly.
+Because hackers often try to disguise executable files as other content types, to make your installation more secure, WatchGuard recommends that you enable content type auto detection.

-For example, a .pdf file attached to an email might have a content type stated as application/octet-stream.
-If you enable content type auto detection, the POP3-proxy recognizes the .pdf file and uses the actual content type, application/pdf.
-If the proxy does not recognize the content type after it examines the content, it uses the value stated in the email header, as it would if content type auto detection were not enabled.
+For example, a .PDF file attached to an email might have a content type stated as application/octet-stream.
+If you enable content type auto detection, the POP3-proxy recognizes the .PDF file and uses the actual content type, application/pdf.
+If the proxy does not recognize the content type after it examines the content, it uses the value stated in the email header, as it would if content type auto detection was not enabled.

-You can add, delete, or modify rules.
-You can also set values for content filtering and the action to take for content types that do not match the criteria.
-For the POP3-Server proxy action, you set values for incoming content filtering.
-For the POP3-Client action, you set values for outgoing content filtering.
+You can add, delete, or modify rules to complete actions based on content types found in email content and attachments (this includes .ZIP and .GZIP compressed archive files).
+You can also set options to filter content, and to set the action to take for content types that do not match the criteria you specified.
+For the POP3-Server proxy action, you set options to filter inbound content.
+For the POP3-Client action, you set options to filter outbound content.

 To specify the content types for automatic detection: